 The Singapore – Hong Kong Air Travel Bubble will commence on 22 November 2020 with one flight a day to each city.

 However, travellers on the Singapore – Hong Kong travel bubble scheme will need to test negative on mutually recognised COVID-19 polymerase chain reaction (PCR) tests, and be required to go on dedicated flights under the travel bubble.

 On 12 October 2020, Singapore reduced SHN period to 7 days for travellers coming from Hong Kong, from the usual 14 days.
 However, the current quarantine period for travellers from Singapore going into Hong Kong remains at 14 days.

-The South China Morning Post reported that Commerce Secretary Edward Yau Tang-wah will meet the media at 2.30pm on 15 October 2020 to discuss the travel bubble.
-Singapore Transport Minister Ong Ye Kung will meet the press separately at the same time.
+The South China Morning Post reported that Commerce Secretary Edward Yau Tang-wah met the media at 2.30pm on 15 October 2020 to discuss the travel bubble.
+Singapore Transport Minister Ong Ye Kung met the press separately at the same time.

-Are you excited to possibly be travelling again soon, especially for the end of year holidays?
+Are you excited to be travelling again soon, especially for the end of year holidays?

 This article may be edited without prior notice due to the fluidity of the COVID-19 situation around the world.